systemdevart/papers-notes/README.md

 ### [Diffusion Transformers with Representation Autoencoders](https://arxiv.org/pdf/2510.11690)

-I've been wondering if it's possible to run diffusion on a standard autoencoder without the variational baggage, and then this paper dropped: [https://arxiv.org/pdf/2510.11690](https://arxiv.org/pdf/2510.11690)
+I've been wondering if it's possible to run diffusion on a standard autoencoder without the variational baggage, and then this paper dropped.

 The authors introduce an approach called RAE (Representation Autoencoder).
 The main challenges they tackled were the discrete nature of standard AE latent spaces (which lack the continuity needed for diffusion) and the high dimensionality of latents from pretrained encoders.